doug-moen/openscad2/rfc/Implementation.md

 needed to represent local and global variables, and converts bound identifiers into indexes into the appropriate run time environment table.
 The output is an executable code tree.

+It would be awesome to use LLVM as the code generator.
+Not sure about the effort required.

 ## Evaluator
 The input of the evaluator is different from before.